 Direct inhaling is just as it sounds.
 Using certain accessories you will inhale the vapor after it is passed through your herbal material drawing it straight into your lungs.
 This is the same as smoking or inhaling a cigarette only without all the harmful matter associated with smoke.
 You can inhale as much or as little as you wish.
 The vapor is clean and tastes surprisingly fresh.

 Vaporizer newbie's or experienced aficionados will find the vaporizer that suits their own needs.
-Those needs could be as simple as vaporizing some citronella on a porch to repel mosquito's, inhaling essential oils for aromatherapy, or for medically approved medicinal use.
 There is truly a vaporizer for everyone.